 - For any requests to use images from DOJ, use the request form found here.

-- Once the request form is filled out, please email the completed request form with relevant images to Destiny Turner (firstname.lastname@example.org).
+- Once the request form is filled out, please email the completed request form and relevant images to the Journal email (email@example.com).

 - Please attach your requested images along with the form.